rescoot/sunshine/README.md

 # Sunshine ☀️

-Sunshine is an open source Rails application for managing unu/librescoot electric scooters.
+Sunshine is a source-available Rails application for managing unu/librescoot electric scooters.
 It provides a web interface and API for monitoring telemetry data, tracking trips, and controlling scooter functionality.

 ## Sponsorship